 \textbf{Real-world deployment.} The trained policy is deployed on Lite3 robot onboard using an RK3588 computing unit, running inference at 50\,Hz.
 The network outputs joint-level commands, which are translated into motor torques via PD control with gains $P=20$ and $D=0.5$.
 Depth observations are provided by the onboard Intel RealSense D435i camera, updating depth frames at 10\,Hz.

 We designed a set of experiments to demonstrate the effectiveness and advancement of our framework, as detailed below:

-\textbf{(a)Ablation on foothold design} \begin{itemize} \item \textbf{w/o Foothold Prior:} The actor receives no foothold prior as input. \item \textbf{w/o Relative Distance:} The foothold prior includes only the yaw angle component, omitting the distance estimates. \item \textbf{Explicit Cartesian Prior:} The network directly regresses the explicit Cartesian coordinates of the desired foothold in the robot's frame. \item \textbf{Implicit Cartesian Prior:} The actor receives a compressed implicit foothold latent, which is reconstructed into Cartesian coordinates by an MLP decoder. \end{itemize}
+\textbf{(a)Ablation on foothold design} \begin{itemize} \item \textbf{w/o Foothold Prior:} The actor receives no foothold prior as input. \item \textbf{w/o Relative Distance:} The foothold prior includes only the yaw angle component, omitting the distance estimates. \item \textbf{Explicit Cartesian Prior:} The actor still uses footholds as motion priors, while the foothold prior is directly represented by Cartesian coordinates in the robot frame. \item \textbf{Implicit Cartesian Prior:} The foothold prior is encoded as a compressed latent and reconstructed into Cartesian coordinates by an MLP decoder. \end{itemize}

 \textbf{(b)Ablation on PAS iteration} \begin{itemize} \item \textbf{w/o PAS:} Remove the PAS process during training. \end{itemize}

 \textbf{(c)Ablation on critics} \begin{itemize} \item \textbf{w/o MuC:} Employ a single critic network to estimate all reward functions. \end{itemize}